hodlbirb/springboot-feature-service/README.md

 # moneylion-feature-service
 Feature configuration service

-## Setup
+## Environment setup

+### Docker

-Pull the image from Docker, bootstrap the container and start the RPC service:
+Pull a prebuilt image from Docker Hub, bootstrap the container and start the RPC service:

 ```
 docker run -it -p9000:8080 \